What is Reference Based

 What is Reference Based Pricing (RBP)?

-Reference Based Pricing (RBP) is a financing strategy for employer health plans that affords three main benefits to a company:
+Reference Based Pricing (RBP) is a financing strategy for employer health plans containing three main company benefits:

 - Allows plan members to freely choose between providers and facilities rather than being restricted by a network.